-The ECD period, from birth to age six, is the most critical time in a child's development during which children require the most care and support.
+The ECD period, from birth to age six, is the most critical time in a child's development, during which children require the most care and support.
 The ECD period is when cognitive stimulation, nutrition and emotional attachment all work together to shape the identity, coping skills, intelligence and problem-solving abilities that children will need to grow into positively adjusted adolescents and adults.
-The aim of the programme is therefore to offer quality ECD services with a variety of development components, such as the following:
+The aim of the programme is therefore to offer quality ECD services with a variety of development components, such as ECD training, expansion and awareness, as well as the construction of ECD facilities.